welpblah/welpblah.github.io/site/technical-apparatus.md

-# uses
+# technical apparatus

 <aside>Miles Davis, the jazz musician, is quoted saying, “Man, sometimes it takes you a long time to sound like yourself.”
-Doesn't this idea extend to, among other things, the tools we use?<br><br>Free/libre and open-source software and hardware are on the right side of history, but, unfortunately, convenient patterns often trump.<br><br>This page is inspired by <a href="https://usesthis.com">the interviews on Uses This</a>.</aside>
+Doesn’t this idea extend to, among other things, the tools we use?<br><br>This page is inspired by <a href="https://usesthis.com">the interviews on Uses This</a>.</aside>

 ## hardware
 ### computer